 Wharton 101 introduces the School’s various business disciplines and engages students in learning about their personal strengths and leadership potential.
 This 0.5 CU, gateway class is the first of four modules that comprise the “Leadership Journey,” which is intended to prepare students for leadership roles by providing experiential learning as well as evidence-based content on leadership, communication, teamwork, and diversity.
 Wharton 101 is graded on a pass/fail basis.

 Wharton 201 is the second step in the “Leadership Journey” at Wharton.
-This 0.5 CU class focuses on developing and practicing oral and written communication skills for presentations and business memos across a range of scenarios.
+This 0.5 CU class prepares students to communicate confidently, effectively, and persuasively in all types of business communication (spoken and written, formal and informal, prepared and spontaneous).

 Students must complete WH 201 by the end of their sophomore year.
 We encourage you to register for WH 201 in the fall semester if it fits your schedule.